Community orchestra to hold first concert Jan. 29

 “There are a number of people who had put their instrument away for a few years and needed to get comfortable with it again, some who had formerly played in professional orchestras but retired, some who have been playing all along,” Sanyer said.

-There are two other conductors directing the group, Oregon Middle School orchestra teacher Kay Black and VAHS orchestra director Scott Vandermeuse.
+There are two other conductors directing the group, Kay Black and Scott Vandermeuse.

+Black is the orchestra teacher to seventh and eighth graders at Oregon Middle School and has taught 4th-12th grade orchestra students in Wisconsin public schools since 1995.

 The first concert will feature classical works by Bach, Copland, Elgar, Erlach and Peter Warlock, modern string orchestra works by contemporary composers such as Eric Whitacre, and 1940s jazz stylings in the vein of Louis Prima.